simonwep/ocular/docs/pages/quickstart.md

 - 🤖 If you want to install it, head over to [deployment](./deploy.md).
 - 🤨 If you have any questions, check out the [FAQs](./faq.md).
-- 🐞 Having troubles setting it up?
-Please open an issue at [github/ocular-docker](https://github.com/simonwep/ocular-docker/issues).
-- 💡 Missing a feature or found a bug?
+- 💡 Missing a feature, found a bug or having troubles setting it up?
 Please open an issue at [github/ocular](https://github.com/simonwep/ocular/issues).
 - 🧑‍💻 Want to contribute?
 Head over to our [contributing guidelines](https://github.com/simonwep/ocular/blob/main/.github/CONTRIBUTING.md).

 ## Feature list